go-aah/examples/i18n-url-query-param/README.md

   <h2 align="center">Example - i18n URL Query Parameter</h2>
 </p>

 This example demonstrates i18n - Internationalization with aah framework using **URL Query Parameter**.
-It is by applying aah configuration and convention.
-Zero coding effort on this aspect!
+By applying aah configuration and convention, zero coding effort can be achieved on this aspect.

-Application has URL pattern as
+The application has URL pattern as

 ```
 /?lang={language}